cs123tas/labs/lab01/README.md

 #### ***Task 20:***

-Index into the 1D array as if it were a 2D array and return the value at row `r` and col `c`.
+Index into the 1D array as if it were a 2D array and print the value at row `r` and col `c`.

 At this point we can run our program!!!
 Go down to the bottom main function and uncomment out the `oneDimArrayAsTwoDimArray()` call.
 If you have done everything correctly you should see the same output,
 ```